 - cinnamon dusting

-- mix the protein powder and gluten-free flour together. add in the remaining dry ingredients and combine
+- Mix the protein powder and flour together.
+Add in the remaining dry ingredients and combine

 - Combine all of your wet ingredients